Father and Guns 2

 Father and Guns 2 (De père en flic 2) is a Canadian comedy film originating from Quebec, directed by Émile Gaudreault and released in 2017.
 A sequel to the 2009 film Father and Guns (De père en flic), the film reunites Michel Côté and Louis-José Houde as feuding father and son police officers Jacques and Marc Laroche, placing them in an undercover assignment at a couples therapy camp.

-The film's cast also includes Karine Vanasse, Patrice Robitaille, Julie Le Breton, Sonia Vachon, Yves Jacques and Alexandre Landry.
+The film's cast also includes Karine Vanasse, Patrice Robitaille, Julie Le Breton, Sonia Vachon, Yves Jacques, Philippe-Audrey Larrue-Saint-Jacques and Alexandre Landry.

 Awards

 The film was named the winner of the Golden Screen Award as the highest-grossing Canadian film of the year, at the 6th Canadian Screen Awards.